Beer in Belgium: Belgian beer types

 Belgian beers have a range of colours, brewing methods, and alcohol levels.

 Trappist beers

 Beers brewed in Trappist monasteries are termed Trappist beers.
 For a beer to qualify for Trappist certification, the brewery must be in a monastery, the monks must play a role in its production and the policies and the profits from the sale must be used to support the monastery or social programs outside.
-Only twelve monasteries currently meet these qualifications, six of which are in Belgium, two in the Netherlands, one in Austria, one in the United States, one in Italy and one in England.
+Only ten monasteries currently meet these qualifications, five of which are in Belgium, two in the Netherlands, one in Austria, one in Italy and one in the United Kingdom.
 Trappist beer is a controlled term of origin: it tells where the beers come from, it is not the name of a beer style.
 Beyond their being mostly warm fermented, Trappist beers have very little in common stylistically.

 The current Belgian Trappist producers are: